X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim07quaternioncamera.md

 To start to implement this, we are going to introduce two new variables, **xwingPosition** and **xwingRotationg**.
 These variables will determine the position and rotation of our camera relative to the xwing, in order to follow the xwing as it moves/rotates.

-We could store the rotation of our xwing as separate rotations around the X, Y and Z axis, however, in practice this is very tricky.
+We could store the rotation of our xwing as separate rotations around the X, Y, and Z axis, however, in practice this is very tricky.
 The problem is mainly the same as with matrices, a rotation around X followed by a rotation around Y does NOT yield the same as a rotation around Y followed by a rotation around X.  In addition, deriving the total rotation from three separate values requires some trigonometric formulae (sin, cos, tan,…) and sometimes these suddenly switch signs, which would make our xwing fly backwards.

 To solve both problems we will be using a Quaternion to store the rotation of our xwing.
 A Quaternion is very similar to a Matrix, but it can only store a rotation.
 Do not let the name of this thing scare you away (although it is very hard to understand mathematically), a quaternion is VERY easy to use.